-If you ever had to take a housing loan in Singapore, you will be familiar with the terms Singapore Dollar Swap Offer Rate (SOR); Singapore Interbank Offered Rate (SIBOR) and maybe the Singapore Overnight Rate Average (SORA).
+Suppose you ever had to take a housing loan in Singapore.
+In that case, you will be familiar with the terms Singapore Dollar Swap Offer Rate (SOR), Singapore Interbank Offered Rate (SIBOR) and maybe the Singapore Overnight Rate Average (SORA).

 Undoubtedly, these proposed changes will affect current and future homeowners who currently have a floating rate housing loan package from the banks or are considering one.